robcarver17/skipperman/docs/patrol_boat_help.md

 For every person on a boat, that shows you whether they have PB2 or not.
 You can add or remove PB2 qualifications by changing the tickbox and pressing Save.
 Don't assume someone has PB2 - always check the official spreadsheet via the link.

+# Warnings

+There are two types of checks that Skipperman will do, and you can see if there are any resulting warnings by clicking &#17;Warnings.

+- Does every boat have a qualified driver on?
+- Is every volunteer qualified for their role?

 # Copying

 I'd advise you to read about copying in the [volunteer rota](volunteer_rota_help#copying) before looking at copying here - they work in exactly the same way, except that for patrol boats we can copy boats, roles, or both.